 Instruments and Teachers

-This year tuition will be offered in singing and the following instruments: violin, violoncello, viol (viola da gamba), recorder, traverso (baroque flute), renaissance reeds (shawm, dulcian), harpsichord, baroque oboe, and lute instruments.
+Tuition will be offered in singing and the following instruments: violin, violoncello, viol (viola da gamba), recorder, renaissance reeds (shawm, dulcian, krummhorn), harpsichord, baroque oboe, and lute instruments.
+Unfortunately no traverso (baroque flute) this time.

 - Viol, violoncello / Louna Hosia